the-teachingRSE-project/competencies/competencies.md

 She also observed that the immediate satisfaction gained by helping colleagues from her research group with tricky technical problems makes her happier than the subdued sense of achievement from having a research paper accepted long after she had written it.

-The generic RSE Master programme consists of a core of RSE topics with various electives for specialisation.
+The generic RSE master's programme consists of a core of RSE topics with various electives for specialisation.
 Kay chooses digital archaeology and develops a pipeline for reconstructing 3D models from ground penetrating radar data, to simplify the process for archaeologists (Reproducibility, Big Data, ML).
 The project management skills that are being taught as part of the core RSE curriculum really help her to not get lost in this project.
 Apart from working with the researchers in her archaeology group she has to work with members of the central RSE department to help her with the pipelines.